Endometriosis: Q&A with Dr Anne Poliness

 Medication is the least-invasive treatment but is only suitable if you are currently not trying to fall pregnant.
 The medication works by suppressing the pituitary gland and the secretion of hormones (oestrogen) that may stimulate endometriosis.

-Surgical procedures such as laparoscopy (keyhole) or laparotomy (open surgery) can work to surgically remove endometrial implants or adhesions (scarring) that result from endometriosis.
+Surgical procedures such as laparoscopy (keyhole) or laparotomy (open surgery) can work to surgically remove endometrial implants or adhesions (scarring) that result from the condition.
 Surgical treatment is the best option for increasing fertility.

 Assisted Reproductive Technology (ART) can be considered if surgical treatment has not helped.